Skip to main content

 Classify every page

-Each URL gets assigned a page type based on its pattern: product page, category page, brand page, blog post, location page, or other.
+Each URL gets assigned a page type based on its pattern such as product page, category page, and other page types you configure during setup.
 You can review and correct any classification.

 3